Federal Direct Parent PLUS Loans

 - If a PLUS borrower is found to have adverse credit, they may still borrow a PLUS loan by securing an endorser (cosigner) who does not have adverse credit history.
 An endorser is someone who agrees to repay the Direct PLUS Loan if the borrower cannot meet the repayment terms of the loan.
 The endorser may not be the student on whose behalf a parent borrower applied for a PLUS Loan.

 SFS strongly recommends parent borrowers interested in securing an endorser to complete the electronic endorser process on www.studentloans.gov.
-Endorsers can complete the online process as long as they know the PLUS Application ID (obtained from the borrower) and have a Federal PIN.
-Endorsers can apply for a PIN at www.pin.ed.gov.
+Endorsers can complete the online process as long as they know the PLUS Application ID (obtained from the borrower) and have an FSA ID.
+Endorsers can get an FSA ID at fsaid.ed.gov.

 If SFS is not notified of an approved endorser or appealed credit decision within 14 days, the student will be evaluated for their eligibility to receive additional Direct Unsubsidized Stafford Loans.

 Parent borrowers may also print the paper endorser addendum on studentloans.gov and have the endorser complete and submit to the COD processing center.
 This process may take up to 4 weeks; therefore, SFS encourages borrowers to complete the electronic endorser process.
 If the paper endorser addendum is completed, the borrower will need to contact SFS and provide the following information:

 Once this information has been provided, please allow an additional 14 business days for SFS to process the PLUS Loan.